-After this session, we will head back to the rooms to pack and clean up before lunch.
-You are welcome to join your camper for lunch and closing ceremonies where we will present a slide show of all the action from the week and hand out superlatives.
+After this session, we will head back to the rooms to pack and clean up before check out.
 It will be tough to say goodbye at the end of the week, but we know your camper will leave with new friends, new skills, and incredible memories!

 *This is a sample itinerary.
 Activities can change due to conditions.